NuGetPackageExplorer/NuGetPackageExplorer/README-developers.md

 How to publish on Chocolatey
 ===

+Update: this could be done now from AppVeyor

+Old steps:

 1. Create a release build
 2. Create a zip of the following files: .exe, .dll's, the .config
 3. Upload zip to CodePlex to https://npe.codeplex.com/releases/view/68211